ClaartjeBarkhofTNO/gpu-t2v-transformers-models/README.md

-> 💡 My contribution in this fork is a more straight forward Dockerfile for GPU usage with [`t2v-transformers-models`](https://github.com/weaviate/t2v-transformers-models).
+> 💡 My contribution in this fork is a more straight forward Dockerfile (`gpu.Dockerfile`) for GPU usage with [`t2v-transformers-models`](https://github.com/weaviate/t2v-transformers-models).

 # transformers inference (for Weaviate)